oneoaas-golib/bosun/docs/definitions.md

 #### maxLogFrequency
 Setting `maxLogFrequency = true` will throttle log notifications to the specified duration. `maxLogFrequency = 5m` will ensure that notifications only fire once every 5 minutes for any given alert key.
 Only valid on alerts that have `log = true`.

 ## Variables
 Variables are in the form of `$foo = someText` where someText continues until the end of the line.
 These are not variables in the sense that they hold a value, rather they are simply text replacement done by the the parsers.

+They can be referenced by `$foo` or by `${foo}`, the later being useful if you want to use the variable in a context where whitespace does not immedialty follow the value.

-## Global Variables
+### Global Variables

+Global Variables exist outside of any section and should be defined before they are used.

+Global variables can be overridden in sections defining a variable within the scope of the section that has the same name.

 ## Templates
 Templates are the message body for emails that are sent when an alert is triggered.
 Syntax is the golang [text/template](http://golang.org/pkg/text/template/) package.
 Variable expansion is not performed on templates because `$` is used in the template language, but a `V()` function is provided instead.
 Email bodies are HTML, subjects are plaintext.
 Macro support is currently disabled for the same reason due to implementation details.